Disturbing! If you are in the mood to be grossed out, then pick up a copy of Seed by first time British author Lisa Heathfield.

 Of course, he often calls for the women, not just to share his bed, but to chastise them or put them in the chamber where a “punishment” is delivered “by nature” for any supposed deviations to the rules.
 Papa S has a terrible temper, and promises punishments for simple infractions, such as not finishing a meal.
 Changes to the group are bound to occur when a new family, Linda (an obviously abused mom) and her two children, young Sophie and teenage Ellis, are invited to join the family.
 Ellis goes along with the change because he wants his mom to be happy and she and Sophie seem to find comfort in the daily routines.
 It’s beautiful on the farm, but it doesn’t take long for Ellis to notice the structural evil inherent in the system.
 The teens are so ignorant they laugh when he mentions space travel to the moon.
 They believe that the “Outside” is fraught with pitfalls, such as toxic-filled hospitals which are places to be avoided, even when life threatening “accidents” occur.
 The stage is now set for the series of disasters which are bound to happen.

 The writing style is simple to reflect the ignorance of the cult.
-While we are discovering the rules of the order, the childlike wordage seems appropriate, but as the story progresses it become annoying.
+While we are discovering the rules of the order, the childlike wordage seems appropriate, but as the story progresses it becomes annoying.
 As the plot develops, we become horrified at the actions of the adults.
 I would like to remove memories of some of the occurrences from my mind.
 Many were over the top and totally unnecessary.
 Papa S was evil enough without making him a Mansonlike character.
 Despite the horrors, the middle really dragged, while the ending was too abrupt.
-Many details were unclear, but perhaps they will be cleared up in the sequel.
+Many details were muddled, but perhaps they will be cleared up in the sequel.
 If you are familiar with true stories about various cults, you won’t be surprised with some of the elements in this story.

 Although not graphic, the implied actions of three horny older men with a group of younger women are disgusting.
 Even though children in the cult are not informed of their parentage, within such a small group, any sex, even if consensual, would be considered incest and/or rape.
 Instead of being exciting, this book turned my stomach.
 Our hero, Ellis, is too young and easily controlled to make an impact.
 (Actually their methods of control are horrific).